-- Local Municipalities: The District Municipality needs the support from the local municipalities and their influence on decision-making should be improved, specifically because Mopani District Municipality is the Water Services Authority in all local municipal areas; - Business Community: in order to grow the economy, support from and influence by the Business Community is crucial, especially on service delivery partnerships and job creation. - Provincial Sector Departments: The District Municipality is dependent on the financial and technical support from Provincial - and National Sector Departments to cover all aspects of development within its areas; - Employees: Staff members are the foundation of a municipality and if there is poor support or complacence on the part of employees, while pressure mounts up on service delivery, community uprisings will occur; - Mining Forum: Mining is the highest economic gross value adding in the District.
-It is important that mining houses are on board in the decision-making processes of the District in order to support in an informed manner; - Agricultural Forums: The vision of the Mopani District area has direct relevance to agriculture.
-It is therefore crutial that good relations are established and maintained with Agricultural Forums and entities for mutual support; - Religious groupings: To ensure moral regeneration it is important that churches and religious groupings are involved to ensure support and that their views be considered in decision-making processes; - Tourism Forums: The Vision sets the District as the Tourism destination of choice.
+- Local Municipalities: The District Municipality needs the support from the local municipalities and their influence on decision-making, especially that Mopani District Municipality is the Water Services Authority in all local municipal areas; - Business Community: in order to grow the economy, support from and influence by the Business Community is crucial, especially on service delivery partnerships, skills development and job creation. - Provincial Sector Departments: The District Municipality is dependent on the financial and technical support from Provincial and National Sector Departments to cover all aspects of development within its area(s); - Employees: Staff members are the foundation of a municipality and if there is poor support or complacence on the part of employees, while pressure mounts up on service delivery, community uprisings will occur; - Mining Forum: Mining is the highest economic gross value adding in the District.
+It is important that mining houses are on board in the decision-making processes of the District in order to support in an informed manner; - Agricultural Forums: The vision of the Mopani District area has direct relevance to agriculture, "....the food basket....".
+It is therefore crucial that good relations are established and maintained with Agricultural Forums and entities for mutual support; - Religious groupings: To ensure moral regeneration it is important that churches and religious groupings are involved to ensure support and that their views be considered in decision-making processes; - Tourism Forums: The Vision sets the District as the "Tourism destination of choice".
 Good relationships need to be established with Tourism Forums.

-In conclusion, efforts should be made to increase the influence and support of these groups by building good relationships with the stakeholders that showed low impact on influence and support, but to foster the good relationships that exist.
+In conclusion, efforts should be made to increase the influence and support of these groups by building good relationships with the stakeholders.
 It is clear that the starting point in establishing improved relationships would be to develop a Stakeholder Relations Framework and Plan which will identify the cause of poor relations and outline the Strategies on how to improve on those relationships.